Fairtrade at Derby

 All commercial outlets stock at least one FT line in at least two of the following (where category is stocked):

-All procurement partners are working against the odds to meet this target as best they can.
+All procurement partners are working at sourcing and stock levels to meet this target.

 Procurement, retail and catering (MN008)